 \section{Conclusions}

 In this paper, we justify the theoretical properties of neural networks that are currently widely used.
-Specifically, we focused on the asymptotic properties of BNNs and extend results in \citet{polson2018posterior} to the Besov space from the H\"older space. \autoref{thm:main} shows that the BNN with a shrinkage prior has consistency posterior with a nearly minimax rate at Besov functions with known smoothness. \autoref{thm:shrinkage} extends the result to the shrinkage prior respectively to closing the gap.
-According to these theorems, BNNs have posterior consistency and (nearly) optimal rates by assuming proper prior such as Gaussian mixture prior.
+Specifically, we focused on the asymptotic properties of the Bayesian neural networks and extend results in \citet{polson2018posterior} to the Besov space from the H\"older space. \autoref{thm:main} shows that the Bayesian neural network with a spike-and-slab prior has consistency posterior with a nearly minimax rate at Besov functions with known smoothness. \autoref{thm:shrinkage} extends the result to the shrinkage prior.
+According to these theorems, the Bayesian neural networks have posterior consistency and (nearly) optimal rates by assuming proper prior.
 We found there are three sufficient conditions to achieve posterior consistency, (1) enough mass around zero, (2) thick tail to sample true function (3) while not too much. \autoref{thm:adaptive_estimation} shows that even if the smoothness of the function is not known, the same rate can be obtained by considering a prior on the architecture of the neural networks.

-The results in this paper are an extension of the results of \citet{Suzuki_2018b} to BNN also.
+The results in this paper are an extension of the results of \citet{Suzuki_2018b} on the Bayesian neural networks also.
 We suggest a practical method that can achieve the optimal rate while providing the uncertainty of the prediction.
 Note they showed the theoretical properties of the neural networks in the Besov space via nonparametric regression based on B-spline.
 In other words, similar results can be obtained using the Bayesian LARK B-spline model \citep{park2021vy}.

 In future works, performance comparison experiments with other models will also be of great help in establishing the properties of the Bayesian neural network.
 Empirically, we know that there are fields in which decision-tree-based models such as random forest or neural network models perform better than traditional statistical models that find smooth functional relationships such as kernel regression.
 For these data, it is natural that there would be a non-smooth relationship between the explanatory variable and the response variable.
 For this reason, it is essential to compare Bayesian neural network models and statistical models for future studies.